}

 Fill a bin with leaves, pinecones, rocks, and small toy animals.
 For children with tactile sensitivities, start with soft leaves or smooth stones.
 Let children explore textures and practice sorting objects by type.

-nature sensory bin with pinecones, leaves, rocks and small toy animals for children with additional needs
+nature sensory bin with leaves pinecones rocks and toy animals for sensory exploration

 2. Colour Sorting Bin 🎨